Road-trip to the South of Dominican Republic. How did this happen? Let me tell you how…

 Once we arrived we decided to go for dinner at their friend’s restaurant called, La Casa 14.

-OMG, this place is so charming and the food is so delicious that I’m definitely coming back to eat here.
+OMG, this place is so charming, and the food so delicious.
 They have a small menu which they change every 3 month.
-It’s a good concept as they give the clients new interesting options to try.
+It’s a pretty cool concept, the way they change their menu this often as they give the clients new and more interesting options to try.

-The place has a really cool vibe and energy and they have live music.
+The place has a really cool vibe and energy, plus they have live music.
 I really recommend everybody to pay them a visit.

 It was a marvelous road trip.
 The perfect combination between the places we visited, the good energy we all had and the right companions.

-Even though we just met, we had a good time and vibed really well.
-People might think I’m crazy for going on a trip with two strangers, but, isn’t that what life is about?
-Going on adventures, meeting new people and exploring more?!
+Even though we just met, we had a good time and the vibes were just right.
+People might think I’m crazy for going on a trip with two strangers, but isn’t that what life is about?
+Going on adventures, meeting new people, and exploring more?!

-This will only happen if you are willing to be more open minded and start inviting people into your life without having any expectations.
+This will only happen though if you are willing to be more open minded, and start inviting people into your life without having any expectations or any judgements to others.

 Just let it flow.

 It was more than amazing.
-Loads of fun and I got to know a little bit more of my country which is very important as I rarely do internal tourism.
+Loads of fun, and I got to know a little bit more of the south of my country.

-After this experience I’m definitely going to start adventuring more within DR!
+After this experience I’m definitely going to start adventuring more within Dominican Republic.